oracle/weblogic-kubernetes-operator/site/persistent-volumes.md

 For sample YAML templates, please refer to this example.
 * [Persistent Volumes example](../kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md)

-## Naming conventions

 Persistent volumes and claims and their properties are described in YAML files.
 For each PV, you should create one PV YAML file and one PVC YAML file.
 In the example above, you will find 2 YAML templates, one for the PV and one for the PVC.
-The example suggest that you name the PV and PVC [domainUID]-[baseName]-pv and [domainUID]-[baseName]-pvc respectively, where domainUID is the ID of the domain resource to which the generated PV and PVC will be dedicated, and baseName is the base name of the PV and PVC.
+They can either be dedicated to a specific domain, or shared across multiple domains.
+For the use cases where a dedicated for a particular domain, it is a best practice to label it with weblogic.domainUID=[domain name].
+This makes it easy to search for, and clean up, resources associated with that particular domain.

 ## Storage locations
 PVs can point to different storage locations, for example NFS server storage or local path.
 Please read the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) regarding on how to configure this.